When will I receive my diploma?

 How do I register for a class that is restricted or closed?

-If you are trying to register for a course and the message you receive is that the course is “Restricted—you are not authorized to schedule this,” you will need to contact the academic department offering the course for a restriction override permit.
-If the academic department decides that you have met the prerequisites, the proper departmental personnel will notify you to register yourself for a particular section of that course.
+If you are trying to register for a course and you receive the message the course is “Restricted—you are not authorized to schedule this,” contact the academic department offering the course for a restriction override permit.
+If the academic department decides that you have met the prerequisites, the proper departmental personnel will notify you to register yourself for a particular course section.
 If you try to register for a course that is closed, you must follow the same procedure—report to the academic department offering the course to receive permission to register yourself for the closed course.

 How do I withdraw from a class?